Alexisbol/ada-template-website/Lucas.md

     <br> pvs : 0.0
     <br> pve : 0.0
     <br>
-    <br> We can see an increase in dollar return for AGX and a shaper increase in dollar volume for ARTW
+    <br> We can see an increase in dollar return more important for DVN and an increase in dollar volume for DVN
     <br>
     <br>
-    <br> <b> AGX is a construction and industrial services firm which operates by providing services in related fields.
-ARTW is a smaller industrial equipment manufacturer specialized, in particular, in agricultural machinery  </b>`
+    <br> <b> DVN and MUR are both upstream oil and gas producers.
+DVN aims for rapid expansion throught exploration and acquisition of geographical sites and development of new fields, while MUR operates with careful geographicdiversification </b>`
   }
 };